BgeeDB/bgee-unil/src/markdown/support/topAnat.md

 TopAnat is a tool to identify and visualize enriched anatomical terms, from the expression patterns of a list of genes.

-It allows to discover where genes from a set are preferentially expressed, as compared to a background, represented by default by all expression data in Bgee for the requested species.
+It allows you to discover where genes from a set are preferentially expressed, as compared to a background, represented by default by all expression data in Bgee for the requested species.
 It is similar to a Gene Ontology enrichment test, except that it analyzes the anatomical structures where genes are expressed, rather than their GO functional annotations.

 See also our [blog post](https://bgeedb.wordpress.com/category/topanat/ "Link to the Bgee Wordpress blog") about TopAnat for more information.